femiphemmy03/Email-spam-detector/README.md

 3. Run `spam_detector.py` to classify emails and generate `email_analysis.csv`.

 ## Results
-Achieved [insert accuracy from spam_detector.py]% accuracy on the test set.
+Achieved 100% accuracy on the test set.

 ## Notes
 - Emails were generated randomly due to insufficient data in the provided Google Drive.
 - The spam detection model uses TF-IDF features and Naive Bayes.
+- The full emails/ folder is available upon request